Fair Dealing Requirements

 2. Copying or communicating short excerpts from a copyright-protected work under these Fair Dealing Requirements for the purpose of news reporting, criticism or review must mention the source and, if given in the source, the name of the author of the work.

 3. A copy of a short excerpt from a copyright-protected work may be provided or communicated to each student enrolled in a class or course:

-- b) as a posting to the library's e-reserve system or a course management system that is password protected or otherwise restricted to students of the university (Please note: the licencing for some online resources may prohibit this)
+- as a posting to the library's Course Reserves system or a course management system that is password protected or otherwise restricted to students of the university (Please note: the licencing for some online resources may prohibit this)

 4. A short excerpt means:

 - a) up to 10% of a copyright-protected work (including a literary work, musical score, sound recording, and an audiovisual work)

 - c) a single article from a periodical